 This presentation includes certain non-GAAP financial measures used by the Bank, including core net interest margin and tangible book value per share.
 Core net interest margin is a non-GAAP measure that was used in 2007 through 2016.
 For additional information on core net interest margin, see slide 34.
 In addition, management believes that tangible book value per common share is a useful additional measure to evaluate our performance and capital position without the impact of goodwill and other intangible assets and preferred stock.
 For a reconciliation of tangible book value per share to its most comparable GAAP measure, see slide A8 in Appendix.
-We believe that these non-GAAP financial measures, when taken together with the corresponding GAAP financial measures, provide meaningful supplemental information that is not otherwise required by GAAP or other applicable requirements.
-These non-GAAP financial measures should be considered in addition to, not as a substitute for, financial measures prepared in accordance with GAAP.
+We believe that these non-GAAP financial measures, provide meaningful supplemental information that is not otherwise required by GAAP or other applicable requirements.
+These non-GAAP financial measures should be considered in addition to, not as a substitute for, financial measures prepared in accordance with GAAP